arun823/data_science_portfolio/README.md

 Seaborn library - Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.Here we explore different plot like histogram , pair plot, bar plot, violin plot, cluster plot etc.

   ### Data Analysis project
-In these projects we try to get insight through python different libraries like pandas , numpy, matplotlib , seaborn by using their functions .
+In these projects we try to get insight through different python libraries like pandas , numpy, matplotlib , seaborn by using their functions.
+### Tools Used - Scikit learn , Pandas , Numpy , Seaborn , Matplotlib etc. Python  libraries.